Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 </ul>

 ## News
-May 2024: One paper accepted in ICML 2024!
+May 2024: One paper accepted to ICML 2024!
 We adapt the Energy-based Constrained Decoding with Langevin Dynamics (COLD) to develop the COLD-Attack framework which unifies and automates the search of adversarial LLM attacks under a variety of control requirements such as fluency, stealthiness, sentiment, and left-right-coherence.

-March 2024: One paper accepted in Findings of NAACL 2024!
+March 2024: One paper is accepted to Findings of NAACL 2024!
 We propose a novel contrastive learning framework to better distinguish similar emotions in Emotion Recognition in Conversation.

 Sep 2021: I'm admitted to study for an M.Sc. degree in the School of Artificial Intelligence at Nanjing University without an entrance examination.

 July 2021: Awarded as Excellent Camper by the Institute of Automation, Chinese Academy of Sciences

-June 2021: one paper accepted in Signal Processing.
+June 2021: one paper is accepted to Signal Processing.
 The work proposes an unsupervised bidirectional deep probabilistic model for Radar Target Recognition.